Volunteers are the backbone of the fencing community

 Everyone whatever your age, or skill you can volunteer within your club environment or for BF.

 BF recognise the value of volunteers and wants to celebrate all year round the tremendous impact this volunteering has on our sport and community.
-However, once a year we present a range of volunteering awards at our annual British Fencing Awards Dinner (nominations can be made on this page).

 Please see below some case studies of volunteers: